Degree-Senpai/degree-senpai/services/backend/src/scheduler/README.md

     let result = Module.populate(data, 5);

 basically just treating the C++ function as if it was a member of the Module.

+NOTES FOR SCHEDULER:

+2023/11/9:

+I was considering removing the CourseInstance object but then realized it's better this way since otherwise it'll just be a map object, which will have even more overhead probably.

+I tested with the 10k schedule test data, the total time for unbounded depth was 60ms native and 240ms in Javascript.